 Alexandra, Jodi Eats Oaxaca

 My family flew to Oaxaca City for NYE 2017 and went on a Jodi Eats food walk as a way to start the year with a delicious bang.
 The tour was very well laid-out, delivering a balance of yummy food, the stories behind the food, and information about Oaxaca City itself.
 Jodi is a wealth of interesting information and clearly passionate about supporting local vendors; it was heartwarming to see relationships she’s built with them.
 As someone who also does not eat gluten, I felt safe in Jodi’s hands as we meandered through the colorful streets, stopping at stands, markets, and some sit-down places.
 We ended the tour with a little mezcal and great conversation.
 Jodi is dynamic and personable – my family and I thoroughly enjoyed talking to her about food and life in general!
 12/10 would recommend.

 These walks are available on WEEKDAYS only, as of January 1, 2017.

 - If you are interested and know your dates, please fill out a form here.

 - If you are interested but don’t know your dates, just send me an email via the contact form on this site.

-Cost will be approximately what it was in Saigon, 65-70$ per food walk depending on itinerary, with a multi-hour wander that includes a market component, delicious street food, and some of Oaxaca’s famous chocolate and coffee for good measure.
+Cost is similar to Saigon: 70$ per food walk, with a multi-hour wander that includes a market component, delicious street food, and some of Oaxaca’s famous chocolate and coffee for good measure.
 As with Saigon, I’ll be talking about the ways that these foods became staples in Oaxaca and Mexico, and the manner that they fanned out to the world as a whole.

 I hope to share a meal (or 5!) with you soon!